John Coffee Hays

-John Coffee "Jack" Hays (January 28, 1817 – April 21, 1883) was an American military officer.
+John Coffee Hays (January 28, 1817 – April 21, 1883) was an American military officer.
 A captain in the Texas Rangers and a military officer of the Republic of Texas, Hays served in several armed conflicts from 1836 to 1848, including against the Comanche Empire in Texas and during the Mexican–American War.

 Biography

 John Hays was born at Little Cedar Lick, Wilson County, Tennessee.
 His father Harmon A. Hays fought in the War of 1812, naming his son for a relative by marriage, Colonel John Coffee.

 In 1836, at the age of 19, Hays migrated to the Republic of Texas.
 Sam Houston appointed him as a member of a company of Texas Rangers because he knew the Hays family from his Tennessee years.
 He met with Houston and delivered a letter of recommendation from then-President Andrew Jackson, his great uncle.
 Rachel Jackson was Hays' great aunt of the Donelson family, a relative of his mother.

 In the following years, Hays led the Rangers on a campaign against the Comanche in Texas, and succeeded in weakening their power.
 He rode with a Lipan Chief named Flacco who led the charge into every battle with him.
 The duo led and inspired the Rangers.
 In 1840 Tonkawa Chief Placido and 13 scouts joined with the Rangers to track down a large Comanche war party, culminating at the Battle of Plum Creek.
+He would then led another group of Texas Rangers by himself in a gunfight that became known as Battle of Walker's Creek.